Chapter 13 Visualizations: the gglot2 Library

 Line plot of total COVID-19 deaths.
 Different countries are depicted by different color.

-As the data contains four different countries, it is a natural way to distinguish between countries using lines of different color: we pick the color aesthetic and map it to variable country: col = country:
+But as the data contains four different countries, it is natural to plot all four on one figure and distinguish these using using lines of different color.
+This can be done by picking the color aesthetic and mapping it to variable country as: col = country:

 covS %>%